 Aligning Contract and Clinical Performance: From a discount and guarantee perspective, you need to make sure they are in an aggressive and market-competitive arrangement.
 They also can optimize the formulary to a pretty good extent.
 Nearly every school district has some sort of medication utilization that is particularly expensive but has lower-cost alternatives – either over-the-counter alternatives that would save the member and the plan money, or cheaper generic or brand products.

-Switching to a Carved-Out Pharmacy Benefits Contract: It’s also not too late to execute on a strategy to carve-out pharmacy for 2020 and 2021.
+Switching to a Carved-Out Pharmacy Benefits Contract: It’s also not too late to execute on a strategy to carve-out pharmacy.
 At RxBenefits, we implement clients off-cycle all the time, so effectively every month of the year, we can have a client start with a carve-out strategy.
 All of the heavy lifting is done by RxBenefits and our implementation team.
 There is a very detailed process where the plans are tested pre- and post-go-live to make sure the members and the plan are going to have the experience they intended.